philipcaffeine/d4iotasiaiot/BHOL.md

 # Before conducting the tutorial, please prepare yourself with Azure account.

-## Create an free Azure Subscription
+## I. Create an free Azure Subscription

 You can use your own Azure Subscription, or use below link to apply an Azure China trial subscription.
     https://azure.microsoft.com/en-us/free/